Nathan Burke: Post-playing career

 Burke had been a director of the St Kilda Football Club from 2008 to 2015.
 He had joined the board with fellow player Andrew Thompson.

 He is also a regular expert commentator on ABC Grandstand football coverage, an AFL analyst for Fox Sports News, and co hosts the Sunday Session on ABC radio.
 He is a feature article writer for Inside Football magazine also.
 This work complements his corporate guest speaking and school programs.

 In 2015 he rejoined the AFL Match Review Panel, a role he held prior to joining the Board at St Kilda.

+Coaching career

 In September 2019, Burke was due to become assistant coach in the AFL Women's with St Kilda, but was instead appointed by the Western Bulldogs to their head coach role from the 2020 AFL Women's season.